mickfuzz/phd4/_posts/thesis_chapters/2024-3-1-Introduction.md

 Complexity of syntax and problem of leading with syntax [@gomes2007learning]

 Issues of needing levels of abstraction in learning programming [@gomes2007learning].

+*Specialist coding tools and computational kits*

+There may software and hardware kits aimed at novice coders and in particular younger audience [@yu_survey_2018].

+This section briefly summarises some of the adaptation in particular, that software has undergone to adapt to this audience.

+Scratch and GSM merit particular examination as mini-case studies.
+The

+- Scratch and community element.
+- Remix as a feature: [@amanullah_evaluating_2019]
+- Online log in
+- library of assets to speed up creation
+- In built asset authoring tools.

+Game star Mechanic added quest ability, and a narrative set in a steam punk aesthetic.
+Of interst to this study are the motivational use of narrative, and accompanying resources which help analysis of game design patterns and systems based challenges.

+NOTE - referenced in design chapter - the alignment with the use of code playground and template.

 #### Barrier: Paucity on research on designing for face to face learning communities of novice game makers - MOVE?